simonjohansson/collectd-boshrelease/README.md

 The aims of this release was to enable the following:

-* Install the Sensu client in each instance of a Cloud Foundry PaaS deployment using BOSH.
+* Install the Sensu Client in each instance of a Cloud Foundry PaaS deployment using BOSH.
 * Provide a script to observe the monit jobs on the instance for failures.
 * Have sensu schedule running the script regularly.
 * Have the script surface good/bad information for each monit job up to sensu.